 While “symmetric” is easy to understand, the asymmetric needs another inch of your brain:

 With asymmetric methods, you need a public key and a private key.
-I would need to send you my private key before we start talking.
-Then I would encrypt my mails to you with my PUBLIC key and you can unlock my emails with the PRIVATE one, that I have sent you before.
+I would need to send you my public key before we start talking.
+Then you would encrypt my mails to me with my PUBLIC key and I can unlock your emails with the PRIVATE one, that matches the public one I have sent you before.

 That is one of the reasons, these asymmetric versions never took off, really: you would probably not have the key on your smartphone or the other device you just used to receive the email.

 So, I am personally promoting the symmetric form of encryption, which ought to be enough as long as you have the password for the eMail I will send you!

 Take a look at the way your eMail takes through the Internet, starting on the left in your eMail client.

 The little lock shall indicate, where you should implement email encryption and that is in your client (like Outlook, Thunderbird or your Smartphone clients).
 Everything else is out of your control and therefore not considered safe.
 There are methods to make the “way of the data” from your outbox to the receivers inbox secure, too.
 But ultimately is the best security the one you control!